Islamic world have been prized for centuries for

 Microsft Paint

 It is narrated on the authority of Ibn Umar (Radhiallahu Anhu) that the Prophet (Sallallahu Alaihi Wasallam) said, “Those who make pictures will be punished on the day of judgment.
-It will be said to them: Bring to life what you have created!”
+It will be said to them: Bring to life what you have created!”2.
+Like any other form of amusement, it is not lawful to indulge too much in it.
+When used as a tool for education, it is indeed permissible.
+For the purpose of recreation also it is permissible but if the engrossment is causing the person to cause delay in his/her salaah etc then caution better be observed.

 It is narrated on the authority of Ibn Mas'ood (Radhiallahu Anhu) that the Prophet (Sallallahu Alaihi Wasallam) said, “The people who will be most severely punished on the Day of Judgment are those who make pictures (of animate objects)”.